Experimental Evaluation of Individualized Treatment Rules: Evaluation Metrics

 \section{Evaluation Metrics}

 In this section, we introduce our evaluation metrics.
 We first propose the population average prescriptive effect (PAPE) that, unlike the population average value, adjusts for the proportion of units treated by an ITR.
 The idea is that an efficacious ITR should outperform a non-individualized treatment rule, which randomly assigns the same proportion of units to the treatment condition.
-We then extend the PAPE to the settings, in which policy-makers face a binding budget constraint.
-Finally, we propose the area under the prescriptive effect curve (AUPEC) as a univariate summary measure of how well an ITR performs under a range of budget constraint.
+We extend the PAPE to the settings with a binding budget constraint.
+Finally, we propose the area under the prescriptive effect curve (AUPEC) as a univariate summary performance measure of an ITR under a range of budget constraint.